Texas vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Elite Eight

 Texas vs. Miami (FL): Odds, spread, over/under and other Vegas lines - NCAA Tournament Elite Eight

-The No. 5 seed Miami Hurricanes (28-7) will hit the court for an NCAA Tournament Elite Eight matchup with the No. 2 seed Texas Longhorns (29-8) on Sunday at T-Mobile Center, airing on CBS starting at 5:05 PM, with the winner advancing to the Final Four.
+The No. 2 seed Texas Longhorns (29-8) will match up with the No. 5 seed Miami Hurricanes (28-7) in the NCAA Tournament Elite Eight on Sunday at T-Mobile Center, airing on CBS starting at 5:05 PM.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Texas vs. Miami (FL) matchup.
+In this article, you will find the spread and odds across multiple sportsbooks for the Texas vs. Miami (FL) matchup.

 Texas vs. Miami (FL) Game Info